 Checklist: Did you…

-• protect the sample with newspaper, cardboard or other material to prevent crushing if necessary?
+• Protect the sample with newspaper, cardboard or other material to inhibit crushing if necessary?

 Specimen Information Form

-• Complete the specimen submission form as thoroughly as possible.
+• Complete the Specimen Information Form as thoroughly as possible

 • Fill out a separate form for each plant specimen submitted